Training Management

 Accessing Training

 Training is delivered through a mix of methods including Instructor-led classroom sessions, hands-on, video-based, or computer-based via Percipio, the university's online training system.
 Employees access individual training plans by log into Percipio, using net ID and password.
 Instructor-led classroom and hands-on sessions are offered throughout the year and are advertised through KSU KSU Today and emails.
-Departments can request safety training by contacting Whittney Green, EHS Programs and Training Manager.
+Departments can request safety training by contacting Dolores Simon-Burgess, EHS Programs and Training Manager.